erik-kallen/DatabaseVersioning/README.markdown

 This repo is my attempt to use Git to help with this workflow.
 It contains the following parts:

- - A combine.sh script that generates the combined script based on the content and history of the sql directory.
+ - A combine script that generates the combined script based on the content and history of the sql directory.
+Both a bash (.sh) and PowerShell (.ps1) version exist.
  - A pre-commit hook (copy to .git/hooks) that prevents modification to any seqNNNN.sql file that is part of a release.

 You might (debatable) also want to prevent automatic merge of the seqNNNN.sql files.
 To do this, use the supplied .gitattributes file and run the following commands to make it work: